Farmer interest in state hemp program remains steady

 “I could talk to 10 different people and they would probably give you ten different answers,” he told WisPolitics.com.

-Still, both Scott and Ellison predicted acreage totals would likely shrink across the state.
+Still, both Scott and Ellison predicted acreage totals would likely shrink across the state this year.

+“People are starting to realize it’s not the mass amount that’s going to actually make money in the industry, it’s quality of the product that you can bring to market,” Scott said.

+A DATCP spokeswoman told WisPolitics.com planting reports that show planned acreage aren’t due until July 1 and likely won’t be processed until mid-July.

 Despite the market downturn, Nichols said hemp is still an attractive crop relative to other commodities.